uf-repro/OpenRefine-intro/README.md

 -   load and examine data in OpenRefine
 -   save and re-open OpenRefine projects
--   use clustering and transforms to correct data errors
+-   use clustering and transforms to identify and correct data errors
 -   export data cleaning steps as scripts